-Title of the Module MARINE ENVIRONMENTAL LAW

-Module considering the IMO's mission of safe and secure shipping on clean oceans.
+Title of the Module MARINE ENVIRONMENTAL LAW Module The delivery of this module is of paramount importance considering the IMO's mission of safe and secure shipping on clean oceans.
 The lectures deal in-depth with the issues of most fundamental importance in the contemporary world, namely how to protect the marine environment from pollution from ships, pollution from dumping, pollution from land-based sources, pollution from seabed activities and pollution from or through air.
 In explaining these types of pollution various conventions concluded under the auspices of the IMO (such as MARPOL and the 1972 London Convention) and soft law documents are analyzed.
 The module also includes discussions on the conventions relating to pollution incident preparedness, response and cooperation, placing emphasis on the relevance of regional cooperation.
-The module then concludes with a detailed analysis of issues of liability and compensation for pollution damage. • Introduction to Marine Environmental Law
+The module then concludes with a detailed analysis of issues of liability and compensation for pollution damage.
+Lectures Introduction to Marine Environmental Law Historical Background Development of Principles for the Sustainable Development of the Environment under the United Nations Conferences UNEP and its Regional Seas Programme Basis of Liability for Marine Pollution Law of Negligence in Relation to Marine Pollution Doctrine of Strict Liability / Polluter Pays Principle Criminal Law Relating to Marine Pollution:

-Lectures